Bounding nonminimality and a conjecture of Borovik-Cherlin: Some preliminaries on binding groups

+isolates $\tp(a/Ar(\U))$.
+See, for example, Lemma~1 of the Appendix to~\cite{Chatzidakis99modeltheory}.
+That $p$ is not weakly orthogonal to $r(\U)$ therefore implies the existence of $\overline b\in \dcl(Ar(\U))$ such that $\overline b\in\dcl(Aa)\setminus\acl(A)$.
+That $r$ admits elimination of imaganaries tells us that $\overline b$ is interdefinable over $A$ with a tuple of realisations of $r$.
+At least one of the co-ordinates of that tuple will be outside $\acl(A)$, and setting $b$ to be such a co-ordinate works. \end{proof}

-Recall that $p$ is said to be {\em weakly orthogonal} to $r(\U)$ if whenever $a\models p$ and $b$ is a tuple of realisations of $r$ then $a\ind_Ab$.
-It is well known, and easy to check using stationarity, that if $p$ is $r$-internal but weakly $r(\U)$-orthogonal, then the binding group action is transitive.
+It is also well known, and easy to check using stationarity, that if $p$ is $r$-internal but weakly $r(\U)$-orthogonal, then the binding group action is transitive.
 If in addition $T$ is totally transcendental, then it follows that $S$ is also definable, and so $p$ is isolated.
 A useful consequence is that the connected component acts transitively:

 \begin{lemma} Suppose $T$ is totally transcendental, $r$ is a partial type over $A$, and $p\in S(A)$ is stationary, $r$-internal, and weakly $r(\U)$-orthogonal.
 Then the connected component of $\aut_A(p/r)$ also acts transitively on $p(\U)$. \end{lemma}